apache/nuttx/configs/eagle100/README.txt

   8. Edit setenv.h, if necessary, so that the PATH variable includes the path to the newly built binaries.

+  See the file configs/README.txt in the buildroot source tree.
+That has more detailed PLUS some special instructions that you will need to follow if you are building a Cortex-M3 toolchain for Cygwin under Windows.

 Eagle100-specific Configuration Options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^